Older versions of this article have been copied here:

 - Other traps: Many other traps can be used.
 Grapefruit halves, flower pots, cardboard, anything dark and moist will be favoured by the slugs as a hiding place during the day.
 Inspect and capture at your leisure.

 - Sharp knife: My preferred method at the moment is a sharp knife.
-I use it flick the slugs of the plant onto the soil surface and behead the poor things.
+I use it flick the slugs of the plant onto the soil surface and behead the poor things and leave them as food for other predators.
 I think it is the quickest death and the most convenient as a pocket knife is easily carried on you as standard gardener equipment.

 - Sharp pointed scissors: these are useful to cut the slugs, the points allow to cut the smaller ones too.